LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/20_implementing_ui_with_gum/index.md

 ### Adding GameScene UI

-Now that we've setup the UI for the title scene, elt's add a pause menu to our game scene.
-This UI wills tart invisible but will be shown when the player presses the escape key.
+Now that we've setup the UI for the title scene, let's add a pause menu to our game scene.
+This UI will start invisible but will be shown when the player presses the escape key.
 For consistency, we'll implement the UI for the game scene in the same order that we implemented the UI for the title scene.

 First, open the *GameScene.cs* file in the game project and add the following using declarations to the top of the `GameScene` class.

 [!code-csharp[](./snippets/gamescene/usings.cs?highlight=2,7-9)]

 Next, add the following fields:

 [!code-csharp[](./snippets/gamescene/fields.cs)]

 #### Pausing the Game